votingworks/vxsuite/libs/usb-mocking/README.md

 ### Inspect Drive Contents

-After you "insert" the virtual USB drive with `insert.sh` and then open up your operating system's file navigator and mount the drive from there.
+After you "insert" the virtual USB drive with `insert.sh`, you can open your operating system's file navigator and mount the drive from there.

 If you'd rather not rely on the file navigator, you could mount it yourself with